gustafla/assembly-widescreen-2022/devlog.md

 I added a one shot static random tree placement.
 Perhaps could be made dynamic and cull behind view and far-away trees, but I must priorize effort on visual effects and design.

+Later on during the same day, I implemented a shadow map for one light.
+This will be useful to achieve my desired look with volumetric lighting.